What are Offer Holder Days?by Emily Jackson

 All subjects will host their own talks and taster sessions – some may even run a facilities tour or a dedicated employability session.

-All events will provide a much greater understanding for the degree programme, the community at Newcastle University and your prospects post-graduation.
+At Newcastle University, our events help provide a much greater understanding of the degree programme, our community and your prospects post-graduation.

 On the morning of our events, you will also have the opportunity to explore our city-centre campus; both by yourself or on an organised campus or accommodation tour.
-You may have already come along for an open day, but this is your opportunity to visit places you didn't see the first time around – like our libraries, the students union or our recently-refurbished sports centre.
+You may have already joined us for an Open Day, but this is your opportunity to visit places you didn't see the first time around – like our libraries, the Students' Union or our Sports Centre.

-Plan your arrival and departure times so you are available to explore a while before activities kick-off, or discover the city and get a flavour for Newcastle after they finish in the mid-afternoon.
+Plan your arrival and departure times so you are available to explore a while before activities kick off, discover the city and get a flavour of Newcastle after activities finish in the mid-afternoon.

-Find out more about why you should attend an Offer Holder Day.
+Find out more about why you should attend an Offer Holder Experience Day.

 What happens at Offer Holder Days?

-Offer Holder Days typically run from around 9:30-16:00, with a split between general University activity and subject-specific activities.
+Offer Holder Experience Days typically run from around 9:30-16:00, with a split between general university activity and subject-specific activities.

 Often the mornings consist of central university activities, and then the afternoons are run by subject area teaching staff.

 There will also be breaks in between subject activities and a full lunch break for you to relax and take in your surroundings.
 Most Schools will run an informal welcome or Q&A session that comes with free refreshments, too!

 You will receive a full schedule of what will happen on the day when you book to attend your event.
-On the day, you will also be able to get a print map and prospectus as well as a visitor pack from your subject.
+On the day, you will also be able to get a printed map and prospectus as well as a visitor pack from your subject.